tronikansas/2021-DEV1-076/README.md

 # 2021-DEV1-076
-A Kata exercises to show a tdd in Java
+A Kata exercise to show a tdd in Java